Kenmare Resources: Iluka attempted takeover

 In June 2014, following media speculation in Australia, both Iluka Resources and Kenmare Resources announced that Iluka had made an approach to Kenmare, based on a paper transaction, regarding a possible takeover.
 No formal offer was made, although a number of prices were put forward.

 The process carried on over an extended period, during which Iluka returned with a lower offer.
 The Iluka approaches failed to attract support from Kenmare's largest shareholder and Iluka ultimately ended the process in December 2015.

 Oman investment and restructuring

 As Iluka was announcing its decision to withdraw from takeover talks, Kenmare management announced that the State General Reserve Fund (SGRF) of Oman, which is now known as the Oman Investment Authority (OIA), had indicated an interest in investing US$100 million, based on an overall restructuring arrangement being accepted by shareholders.
-The deal which would ultimately be agreed, saw SGRF invest US$100 million of an overall US$275 million refinancing of the Company, which closed in mid-2016.
+The deal which would ultimately be agreed, saw SGRF invest US$100 million of an overall US$275 million refinancing of the company, which closed in mid-2016.
 Lenders to the Company agreed to substantially reduce debt.
-The overall impact of the restructuring was to leave the Company with a substantially strengthened Balance Sheet, placing Kenmare on a firm financial footing.

-Return to profit and announcement of dividend

-Production in 2017 was just short of 1m tonnes and Kenmare reported a return to profit.

-On 16 October 2018, Kenmare announced its dividend policy and indicated dividend payments would commence in 2019.
-The dividend policy committed to pay a minimum of 20% of profits after tax as shareholder returns from 2019, subject to market conditions.

-In October 2019, Kenmare paid a maiden dividend of USc2.66 per share, which was an interim dividend and based on the Company’s H1 2019 Results.
-In May 2020, Kenmare paid a final dividend of USc5.52 per share, resulting in a 2019 full year dividend of USc8.18 per share.
-This was in line with the dividend policy.

-In 2021, Kenmare paid a full year dividend of USc32.7 per share, up 227% compared to 2020.
-The Company also completed a share buy-back in December 2021, returning US$82 million to shareholders.